The Science of Blue Light and Sleep — SleepSpec

-Every device shown emits blue light in the critical 460-480nm range that suppresses melatonin.
-From smartphones to LED bulbs, these common evening exposures send powerful "stay awake" signals to your brain.
+Every device shown emits blue-green light in the range your circadian system is most sensitive to.
+From phones and laptops to TVs and LED bulbs, these everyday evening exposures send a "stay awake" signal to your brain — right when it should be winding down.

 Inside Your Eyes: The Science of Sleep Disruption